jimoq/cpAnsibleDemo/README.md

 Value type: REG_DWORD
 Value data: 0
 ```
-This should allow you to download programs from the Windows store for the next 90 minutes until Group Policy checks in again.
+This should allow you to download programs from the Microsoft Store for the next 90 minutes until Group Policy checks in again.
 I recommend that you set the value back to 1 in the registry to be compliant witht the company group policy.
+# NOTE: Before continuing.
+Open Microsoft Store by typing store in start menu and make sure you are logged into Microsoft Store with a user

 2. Enable Windows Subsystem for Linux (WSL) and install the Ubuntu Linux distro for WSL as a app.
 Follow the instructions on Microsofts Website: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
 Do not forget to follow the steps to initilize the Linux distro instance.